The state of the union, according to President Biden’s worried supporters

 What scares her most is what she has been hearing from some Republicans, including Trump.

 “I’m most fearful of support of Putin in this country, and the support of authoritarianism in this country, and how that movement is continuing to grow,” she said.
-“That’s the scariest thing of all is how that movement is being encouraged in this country.”
+“That’s the scariest thing of all, is how that movement is being encouraged in this country.”

 Trump ‘was dividing the country and still is’